kprobst-fhooe/MID-special-topics/README.md

 - Murad, Munteanu, 2019.
 "I don't know what you're talking about, HALexa": the Case For Voice User Interface Guidelines.
 In Proceedings of the 1st International Conference on Conversational User Interfaces (CUI '19), Article 9, DOI: [10.1145/3342775.3342795](https://doi.org/10.1145/3342775.3342795)

+- Bouzid, Ma, 2022.
+The Elements of Voice First Style: A Practical Guide to Voice User Interface Design, O'Reilly Media 📖

 #### Applications